Ebbe2008/OnePlus-10T-KernelSU/README.md

+## NO LONGER ACTIVE, i've sold the device.

 # OnePlus-10T-KernelSU
 Images made by yours truly for installing KernelSU for OnePlus 10T devices There are both india and Eu boot images in releases